 |>70 yr||8 mg/day|

-Recently studies have been showing the nutritious power of edible insects and how they could be a solution for hunger in the future.
+Recently studies have been showing the nutritious power of edible bugs and how they could be a solution for hunger in the future.
 They have been seen as an alternative for meat consumption because they are a much more sustainable protein and iron source.
 Compare to raising cows, pork and chicken, crickets require far less water, feed and land.
 They are also much more viable economically than livestock.

 As I have already stated before, heme iron is found in animal foods such as red meats, chicken, fish and insects (like crickets!).
 As crickets are animals, they are well absorbed by our bodies.
 Liver and kidney, for example, are extremely rich in iron, which is one reason why insects are a great source of iron because the whole animal is consumed and there is no waste.